Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Conclusions

 \begin{itemize} \item The proposed RANSAC fusion method is not able to \emph{simultaneously} deal with harsh lighting and low relative motion.
-A potential solution is introducing deliberate jitter to the event sensor~\cite{latif2023high} to generate data for spacecraft pose estimation. \item Due to the focus on harsh lighting, the ability of our pose estimation pipeline to handle clutter and occlusions has not been evaluated.
+A potential solution is introducing deliberate jitter to the event sensor~\cite{latif2023high} to generate data for spacecraft pose estimation. \item While the event-RGB sensor combination offers compelling performance in harsh-lighting scenarios, a more comprehensive study needs to be conducted to determine the best sensor combination for our RANSAC-based fusion method.
+There is also a potential to use multiple beamsplitters, such as in the work of~\cite{Zou_2021_CVPR}, to fuse more than two sensors.
+Our RANSAC-fusion can incorporate an arbitrary number of 2D-3D correspondences, therefore is already compatible with extension to greater than two sensor channels. \item Due to the focus on harsh lighting, the ability of our pose estimation pipeline to handle clutter and occlusions has not been evaluated.
 However, similar to other sparse correspondence methods~\cite[Sec.~3.1.1]{liu2024deep}, training on data with clutter and occlusions should produce some tolerance. \item Consider object symmetry for pose estimation on sequential frames/event data.
-Especially as many space-borne objects like SOHO, Soyuz and cube satellites observe a symmetric geometry in some or all axes. \end{itemize}
+Especially as many space-borne objects like SOHO, Soyuz and cube satellites observe a symmetric geometry in some or all axes. \item The labeling process for the FRESH dataset was conducted by a single annotator.
+Therefore, the possibility of inaccuracies in the labels resulting from subjective bias cannot be entirely excluded.
+For the purpose of this study, the manual labels are sufficient as generous thresholds used for the success rates (refer to Sec.~\ref{sec:successratemetric}), mitigate any major impact on the performance evaluation.
+The performance gain of our method is also apparent due to the reduction of PnP failure cases which are not determined by the ground-truth labels (such as in Fig.~\ref{fig:appendixsatty1}).
+In future studies, where more fine-grained performance gains might need to be considered, we will incorporate technologies such as industrial robots and motion tracking sensors to obtain more accurate ground-truth labels. \end{itemize}